nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The date to uncancel must be an already cancelled date.

-* When the start date is changed, cancelled dates that are invalid will be removed.
+* If you change the start date of the lesson, the cancelled dates that become invalid will be removed.

 Examples:
 * `ledit 1 1 time/1100-1200` Edits the time range of the 1st lesson of the 1st student to be `1100-1200`.